Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Eden Climber® Rose

 An exciting climber that produces lovely blush pink blooms, with cream reverses tinged in butter yellow; and a moderate fragrance; perfect for garden walls and trellises; prune this variety after blooming

-Eden® Climber Rose features showy lightly-scented pink flowers with buttery yellow overtones and a creamy white reverse along the branches from mid spring to mid summer.
+Eden Climber® Rose features showy lightly-scented pink flowers with buttery yellow overtones and a creamy white reverse along the branches from mid spring to mid summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 This woody vine will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Eden Climber® Rose is recommended for the following landscape applications;